Rapptz/discord.py/docs/api.rst

         The Brazil region.
     .. attribute:: vip_us_east

-        The US East region for VIP servers.
+        The US East region for VIP guilds.
     .. attribute:: vip_us_west

-        The US West region for VIP servers.
+        The US West region for VIP guilds.
     .. attribute:: vip_amsterdam

-        The Amsterdam region for VIP servers.
+        The Amsterdam region for VIP guilds.

 .. class:: VerificationLevel

-    Specifies a :class:`Server`\'s verification level, which is the criteria in which a member must meet before being able to send messages to the server.
+    Specifies a :class:`Guild`\'s verification level, which is the criteria in which a member must meet before being able to send messages to the guild.

     .. attribute:: none